-If eligible for extension, the DigiDoc4 software will display a corresponding message in yellow at the top of the screen.
+If eligible for the extension, the DigiDoc4 software will display a corresponding message in yellow at the top of the screen.

 You can check your e-Residency digital ID expiration date by using the latest DigiDoc4 software.
 Click “My eID” and check the term of expiry of certificates.

 Example: A card is valid until 12 March 2020.
-After extension, the card will be valid until 12 March 2022.
+After the extension, the card will be valid until 12 March 2022.
 As an exception, cards that expire on 29 February 2020 have 28 February 2022 as the new expiry date after extension.